VOC Aromatics

 Related compounds

-Embr Sleep is a sleep environment company researching and addressing the chemistry of the bedroom.
+Embr is a sleep environment company researching and addressing the chemistry of the bedroom.
 Our work on VOC aromatics focuses on capture at the sleep-surface interface, integrated with the broader indoor air filtration approach.
 Research and product development in progress.

 Last reviewed 2026-05-15.
 If you find a factual error, contact us.